-Hearing and vision loss may interfere with a child's ability to learn and function in society.
+Hearing and vision loss may interfere with a student's ability to learn and function in society.
 State and federal laws, including A.R.S. §36-899.01-.10, require that schools establish hearing evaluation and vision screening programs to identify students in need of further hearing evaluation, vision screening, and appropriate intervention.

-The state mandates grades K, 1, 2, 6, 9, and Special Education students be hearing screened each year.
-ALA will have trained personnel or will contract with a certified company to perform all hearing screens and re-screens.
-Parents/legal guardians will be notified of the results and will receive a Hearing Follow-up Letter for Referral (Appendix H-2) which encourages them to see their health care provider for further evaluation.
+The new state requirements mandate grades Pre-K, KG,1,3,5,7,9, all Special Education students, all new students, all students who failed a screening the previous year, and all students repeating a grade be hearing screened each year.
+ALA will have trained personnel or will contract with a certified company to perform all hearing screens and rescreens.
+Parents/legal guardians will be notified of the results and will receive a Hearing Follow-up Letter for Referral which encourages them to see their health care provider for further evaluation.

 State law requires ALA to provide vision screening services to students in grades prescribed by the Department of Health, students who receive or are being considered for special education services and who have not been screened in the last year, students who are not reading at grade level by third grade, and students who have not been screened in the last year and whose teacher has made a request for the student to be screened.
-Vision screenings will be done by a school nurse, volunteer, or other school employee who has undergone training.
+Vision screenings will be done by a contracted company, school nurse, volunteer, or other school employee who has undergone training.
 As with hearing screening, the vision screening process involves screening, re-screening as necessary, referral as necessary, follow-up, and implementation of any necessary student accommodations.
-Parents/Legal Guardians will be notified of the results and will receive a Vision Follow-up Letter for Referral (Appendix H-3) which encourages them to see their health care provider for further evaluation.
-Vision screening is not equivalent to a comprehensive vision examination, which only an eye care professional can provide.
+Parents/Legal Guardians of students who do not pass a screening will be notified of the results and will receive a Vision Screening is not equivalent to a comprehensive vision examination, which only an eye care professional can provide.

-A Hearing & Vision Opt-Out Form (Appendix A-5) is available on the school website under Enrollment Forms and is included in the enrollment process.
+A Hearing & Vision Opt-Out Form is available on the school website under Enrollment Forms and is included in the enrollment process.
 Parents/legal guardians have a right to refuse the hearing and vision screens.